-Florida law 316.1936 is Florida’s open container law.
-The law prohibits driving or riding in a motor vehicle while in possession of open alcohol.
-The law defines open alcohol as “any container of alcoholic beverage which is immediately capable of being consumed from, or the seal of which has been broken.”
+- Defines open alcohol as “any container of alcoholic beverage which is immediately capable of being consumed from, or the seal of which has been broken”

-The law applies on any public road and in the areas adjacent to the road like the sidewalks, ditches, and alleyways.
-Under Florida law 316.1936, it is a non-moving traffic violation to have an open container of alcohol in a motor vehicle.
+Under this law, it is a non-moving traffic violation to have an open container of alcohol in a motor vehicle.

 Can Passengers Drink Alcohol in a Car in Florida?

-Can You Drink in an Uber in Florida?
+Can You Drink in an Uber or Lyft in Florida?

 Can You Take a Bottle of Wine Home From a Restaurant in Florida?

-Even if you’re parked on the road or any area next to the road or part of the road, you’re in violation of the law.
-While you can drink in your car on private property in Florida, it’s up to you to ensure that you truly are on private property.
+Even if you’re parked or stopped on the road or any area next to or part of the road, you violate the law.
+While you can drink in your car on private property in Florida, it’s up to you to ensure that you indeed are on private property.

 When Did the Open Container Law Pass in Florida?

-The open container law passed in Florida in 1988.
-Lawmakers created a statewide open container law to have consistent open container laws followed and enforced throughout the state.
-The law has been amended since it was passed.
-Local authorities are able to pass more restrictive laws.
-Since it was passed in 1988, Florida’s open container law makes it illegal to have alcohol open and accessible to drink in a motor vehicle.
+Florida passed the open container law in Florida in 1988.
+Lawmakers created a statewide law to have consistent open container regulations followed and enforced throughout the state.
+However, the law has been amended since it was passed.

 What Is the Penalty for an Open Container in Florida?

-The penalty for open container in Florida is a non-moving traffic violation.
-The offender, whether they are a driver or a passenger, pays a fine.
-Florida law 318.14 states the penalties for non-moving traffic infractions, including open container.
+The penalty for an open bottle, can, or other receptacle in Florida is a non-moving traffic violation.
+Whether they are a driver or a passenger, the offender pays a fine.
+Florida law 318.14 states the penalties for non-moving traffic infractions, including open container violations.

-Violating an open container law may amount to negligence under the law.
+Violating these regulations may amount to negligence under the law.
 Florida civil negligence rules presume that reasonable people follow the laws.
-When a person chooses to violate Florida’s open container laws, they are most certainly acting negligently.
-Negligence can be the basis for a civil lawsuit.
+When a person chooses to violate Florida’s open container laws, they are undoubtedly acting negligently, which can be the basis for a civil lawsuit.